 It’s been so nice being back in Oregon for a month.
 A very different trip with my little man in tow!
 Normally, I am all over, trail running, hiking, and of course, shopping — but this year has been a lot of drinking tea with my mom while the baby sleeps.
 And of course, introducing him to our family.
 I think he will be very lonely when we go back to Malaysia.
 Our house will be so quiet compared to all the cousins he’s had to play with here!
 (Just looking at these photos makes me dizzy – so much activity!)

 My mom requested a special dessert for a goodbye party for one of her colleagues, and with our fridge stocked with peaches and berries, I knew it was time to test this recipe out.

 Fruit pizzas are so beautiful, and who doesn’t love a fresh (and healthy) dessert in the summer time?
 And really, so simple to make.
 Mix up a batch of cookie dough, roll it out (I just use my hands- who cares if it’s perfect!), bake it, and then top with a honey sweetened cream cheese and thinly sliced fruit or whole berries.

 Most fruit pizza recipes call for roll-out sugar cookie dough and a can of frosting- Yes, making your own cookie and “frosting” might take a bit more time, but I would much rather know that I (and my loved ones) are getting whole grain oats, almonds, high protein greek yogurt cream cheese, and minimal sweeteners.

 Plus, using these whole food, healthy ingredients means the sweetness of the summer fruit really shines.

-- 1 8-ounce container of greek yogurt cream cheese (or sub cream cheese)
+- 8 ounces greek yogurt cream cheese container, or sub cream cheese

 - 1 teaspoon vanilla